Cross effects and calculus in an unbased setting: A comparison to Goodwillie's -excisive approximation

 In light of Remark \ref{r:tensor}.2, we extend Goodwillie's definition of $P_nF$ to functors from $\Cf$ to $\D$ as follows. \begin{defn} Let $F:\Cf \rightarrow \D$, and let $X$ be an object in $\Cf$ (with canonical map $\beta: X\rightarrow B$).
 Let $T_nF(X)$ be defined by

 Then $P_nF(X)$ is given by

 \end{defn} N. Kuhn has also defined $P_nF$ for functors of pointed simplicial or topological model categories (\cite {Kuhn}).
-As an immediate consequence of Definition \ref{d:Pn}, we have the next lemma. \begin{lem}{ }The construction $P_n$ satisfies the following properties:\begin{enumerate} \item Let $\{F_i\}_{i\in {I}}$ be a finite diagram of functors from $\Cf$ to $\D$.
+As an immediate consequence of Definition \ref{d:Pn}, we have the next lemma. \begin{lem}{ }For $F$ a functor from $\C_f$ to $\s$, the construction $P_n$ satisfies the following properties:\begin{enumerate} \item Let $\{F_i\}, {i\in {I}},$ be a finite diagram of functors from $\Cf$ to $\s$.
 Then

-as functors from $\Cf$ to $\D$.
+as functors from $\Cf$ to $\s$.

 \item Let $G_{\cdot}$ be a simplicial object in the category of functors from $\Cf$ to $\s$.
 Then